nfagerlund/puppet-docs/source/puppet/4.7/reference/services_master_rack.markdown

 >
 > When an HTTPS request comes in, the web server passes it to Rack.
 Rack reformats the request, turning it into a Ruby object that contains all of the relevant information (URL, method, POST data, headers, SSL info).
 It then passes the formatted request to the application object.
 >
 > The Puppet master application reads information from the request, then builds a response, doing whatever is necessary to construct it.
-This may involve returning file contents, returning certificates or other credentials, or the full process of catalog compilation (request a node object from an ENC, evaluate the main manifest, load and evaluate classes from modules, evaluate templates, collect exported resources, etc.).
+This might involve returning file contents, returning certificates or other credentials, or doing a full catalog compilation (request a node object from an ENC, evaluate the main manifest, load and evaluate classes from modules, evaluate templates, collect exported resources, etc.).
 The Puppet master object then formats its response and passes it to Rack, which passes it on to the web server and the agent node that made the request.